 If you develop filer’s remorse, Social Security gives you 12 months from the date you applied for retirement benefits to change your mind and cancel that initial claim.
-You’ll have to repay what Social Security has already paid you (and what it has paid your spouse and kids, if they’re collecting family benefits on your record), but this way you can refile later at full retirement age and get your full benefit.
+You’ll have to repay what Social Security has already paid you, but this way you can refile at full retirement age (or later) and get your full benefit (or more).

 There is one circumstance in which Social Security raises your payment at full retirement age, although probably not to 100 percent of your full benefit.
 That’s if they withheld some of your benefits during early retirement because you had work income that exceeded Social Security’s earnings limit.
 In this case, they recalculate your benefit at full retirement age to help you recoup those losses.